snakeying/GPT-Telegram-Worker/README.md

 Note: Make sure the AI model you're using supports image analysis.
 If the current model doesn't support it, the bot will prompt you to switch to a multimodal-supporting model.

-## ⚠️ Important Notes

-1. 🚦 **Use API Quotas Responsibly**: Be mindful of usage limits, especially for image generation and analysis services.
-2. 🔐 **Protect Sensitive Information**: Safeguard your environment variables and API keys.
-3. 🧠 **Understand Model Characteristics**: Choose the AI model that best fits your application scenario.
-4. 🔄 **Stay Updated**: Regularly update code and features for optimal performance.
-5. 🛡️ **Security First**: Update API keys periodically and follow the principle of least privilege.
-6. 🎨 **Flux Prompt Optimization**: When enabling PROMPT_OPTIMIZATION, ensure correct configuration of EXTERNAL_API_BASE, EXTERNAL_MODEL, and EXTERNAL_API_KEY.

 ## 🚀 Flux Prompt Optimization

 When the PROMPT_OPTIMIZATION environment variable is set to true, the Flux image generation feature uses an external API to optimize prompts.
 This feature works through the following steps: